septianrazi/Loading-Icons/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 ### Prerequisites

 To run it locally, you will have to run the website on a live server so that the javascript components can run.
-I like to use VSCode and its associated extensions.
+I like to use VSCode and its associated extensions to accomplish this.

 ### Running via VSCode

 1. Clone the repo
    ```sh